superphy/semantic/README.md

-# semantic
+# Semantic SuperPhy Overview
-SuperPhy for the semantic web
+- Project overview is in `project_overview.puml`
+    * note that the GraphViz executable is called `dot`
+- Additional locations, descriptions, etc ...